Optimized dynamical protection of nonclassical correlation in a quantum algorithm

 \section{Abstract}

 { A quantum memory interacts with its environment and loses information via decoherence as well as incoherence.
 A robust quantum control that prepares, preserves, and manipulates nonclassical correlations even in the presence of environmental influence is of paramount importance in quantum information processing.
-A well-known technique to suppress decoherence, namely Dynamical Decoupling (DD), consists of a sequence of rapid flips applied to the system in order to refocus the system-environment interactions.
-In this work, we integrate DD with quantum gates using optimal control techniques to realize robust quantum gates which offer protection against decoherence.
+A well-known technique to suppress decoherence, namely Dynamical Decoupling (DD), consists of a sequence of rapid modulations in the system state in order to refocus the system-environment interactions.
+In this work, we describe integrating DD with quantum gates using optimal control techniques in order to realize robust quantum gates protected against incoherence and decoherence.
 To investigate the protection of non-classical correlation, we study the evolution of quantum discord in Grover's search algorithm implemented with dynamically protected gates.
-Using a two-qubit NMR system, we experimentally demonstrate a significant protection against decoherence and incoherence.
-We find better performances by phase alternating DD sequences with suitable spacings between the DD pulses.
-Interestingly, we also find that DD sequences based on $\pi/2$ pulses perform as well as or even better than those with $\pi$ pulses in protecting the non-classical correlation.
-We also support the experimental results by analyzing the robustness of various DD schemes. }
+Using a two-qubit NMR system, we experimentally demonstrate a significant protection of quantum discord against incoherence and thereby retain a faithful probability profile of the marked state.
+While most of the DD sequences are based on spin-state inverting $\pi$-pulses, interestingly, we find that the protected gates integrated with non-inversion DD pulses may perform as effective or even better.
+We also support the experimental results by analytical and numerical methods. }

 \keywords {decoherence, dynamical decoupling, nuclear magnetic resonance, quantum discord, optimal control}